-The same simulation of HPRTO experiment was provided based on the numerical model in which the modified reaction scheme was incorporated.
+The same simulation of the HPRTO experiment was provided based on the numerical model in which the modified reaction scheme was incorporated.
 The adjusted kinetic parameters as a result of the history matching procedure are summarized in Table 3.18.

-The temperature profiles of the HPRTO experiment achieved from the history-matched simulation at 7 different zones of the experimental setup and molar fraction of gases are presented in Figure 3.21.
-The model represents the existence of experimentally observed NTGR (290 °C - 350 °C), the location of the first temperature peak.
-In this case, during numerical simulation of HPRTO test, the exothermic (Figure 3.22(a)) and endothermic (Figure 3.22(b)) fronts traversing the core pack are reproduced and satisfactory matches the fronts observed experimentally.
-Figure 3.22(a) shows the comparison of temperature profiles associated with Zone 4 of the reactor for numerical simulation and experiment.
-The heat release peaks in LTR and HTR are captured.
+The temperature profiles of the HPRTO experiment achieved from the history-matched simulation at seven different zones of the experimental setup and molar fraction of gases are presented in Figure 3.21.
+The model represents the existence of experimentally observed NTGR (290°C - 350°C), the location of the first temperature peak.
+In this case, during numerical simulation of the HPRTO test, the exothermic (Figure 3.22 (a)) and endothermic (Figure 3.22 (b)) fronts traversing the core pack are reproduced and satisfactory match the fronts observed experimentally.
+Figure 3.22 (a) shows the comparison of temperature profiles associated with Zone 4 of the reactor for numerical simulation and experiment.
+The heat release peaks in the LTR and HTR are captured.
 A comparison of the history-matched cumulative oil, water, and carbon dioxide cumulative production masses and experimentally measured corresponding values are plotted in Figure 3.23 and Figure 3.24 and summarized in Table 3.19.
-The maximum discrepancy in simulated and experimental cumulative masses of produced fluids and gasses doesn't exceed 1%.
+The maximum discrepancy in simulated and experimental cumulative masses of produced fluids and gasses does not exceed 1%.
 In this case, the adjusted frequency factor used in Coke combustion reaction is relatively low, which corresponds to the experimental observations of Coke combustion rate.
-While excellent matches of cumulative masses of produced gasses are reached, the real-time detected mole fraction of oxygen, carbon dioxide, and nitrogen during numerical simulation of HPRTO are not ideally aligned with the experimental curves (see Figure 3.21).
-In addition, the simulated exothermic behavior is not fully aligned with the experimental result in the transition zones between different temperature regions.
-The reason could be the same as we discussed before, and further investigation of the basic oxidation reaction model and phase behavior description for multicomponent hydrocarbon systems are required.
+While excellent matches of cumulative masses of produced gases are reached, the real-time detected mole fraction of oxygen, carbon dioxide, and nitrogen during numerical simulation of HPRTO does not ideally align with the experimental curves (see Figure 3.21).
+In addition, the simulated exothermic behavior does not fully align with the experimental result in the transition zones between different temperature regions.
+The reason could be the same as discussed above, and further investigation of the basic oxidation reaction model and phase behavior description for multicomponent hydrocarbon systems is required.